aphyr/partitions-post/README.markdown

 A key challenge in this debate is the lack of evidence.
 We have few normalized bases for comparing network and application reliability and even less data for each metric.
 We can track link availability and estimate packet loss, but understanding the end-to-end effect on *applications* is more difficult.
 The evidence we do have is difficult to generalize: it is often deployment-specific and closely tied to particular vendors, topologies, and application designs.
 Worse, even when an organization has clear picture of their network's behavior, they rarely share specifics.

-Finally, distributed systems are designed to resist failure, which means *noticable* outages often depend on a complex interaction of failure modes.
+Finally, distributed systems are designed to resist failure, which means *noticeable* outages often depend on a complex interaction of failure modes.
 Redundancy, load, timing, and application semantics all play a role.
 Many applications silently degrade when the network fails, and resulting problems may not be understood for some time, when they are noticed at all.

 As a result, much of what we know about the failure modes in real-wold